Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Experiments

 \paragraph{Quantum Fourier transform} The QFT is a quantum algorithm that exhibits an exponential advantage over its classical counterpart, the discrete Fourier transform~\cite{coppersmith2002approximate}.
 From a circuit perspective, the algorithm provides an efficient construction composed of three types of gates: Hadamard (H), Swap, and parameterized controlled-phase gates (CP($\theta$)).

-When generating 2048 circuits from the QFT unitary, we obtain circuits with minimum infidelities of $5\cdot10^{-3}$, $1.9\cdot10^{-2}$, and $6.2\cdot10^{-2}$ for 3, 4 and 5 qubits, respectively.
+When generating 2048 circuits from the QFT unitary, we obtain circuits with minimum infidelities of $1.4 \cdot 10^{-4}$, $3.8 \cdot 10^{-3}$, and $7.8 \cdot 10^{-2}$ for 3, 4 and 5 qubits, respectively.
+Moreover, we find that our model is able to generate circuits closely matching the textbook solution, unlike the compilers discussed in \cref{sec:comparison}, which typically rely on large optimized blocks of parameterized gates (see \cref{sec:app_comparison_compilers} and \cref{fig:app_additional_gadgets_qft_other_methods}).
 For the remainder of this analysis, however, we consider all generated circuits regardless of their infidelity.
+This allows us to analyze structural patterns without computing infidelities for each sample--a classically expensive operation--since we are interested in circuit structure rather than exact functional accuracy.
 Examining the histogram of gate types (\cref{fig:discovery}a), we find that the model predominantly predicts the expected gates.
 Furthermore, the distribution of predicted angles for the controlled-phase gate (\cref{fig:discovery}b) approximately matches the known target distribution (dashed lines).
-By performing GPE (see \cref{sec:gpe}), we are able to recover the building blocks of the standard QFT compilation protocol (see \cref{fig:discovery}c and \cref{sec:app_add_gadgets} for further examples).
+By performing GPE (see \cref{sec:gpe}), we are able to recover the building blocks of the standard QFT compilation protocol (see \cref{fig:discovery}c and \cref{fig:app_additional_gadgets_qft} for further examples).
 These findings suggest that, under the considered gate set, no alternative compilation strategies exist or may offer limited improvement over the canonical construction.

 \paragraph{Hamiltonian evolution} We now examine the circuits generated for the Hamiltonian evolutions introduced in \cref{sec:hamiltonian}.
 First, we focus on the Ising model.
 At $J=0$ (\cref{fig:discovery}d), the Hamiltonian contains only the transverse-field term, consisting solely of single-qubit $X$ operators, that the model correctly compiles with single-qubit rotations ($R_x$) and Swap gates.
-The latter gate is redundant and we believe it is placed by the model due to its slight bias on producing longer circuits.
 Conversely, when $h=0$ (\cref{fig:discovery}e), the unitary reduces to a parameterized $Z\otimes Z$ interaction, which the model decomposes via CNOTs together with parameterized $R_z(\theta)$ and CP($\theta$).
 The gadgets extracted via GPE visually highlight the previous findings (\cref{fig:discovery}f).
+Notably, since the model is trained with a minimum of four gates, it tends to insert unnecessary Swap gates when the target unitary is close to the identity or corresponds to a single rotation, such as in the case of $h=0$.
+These redundant gates can, however, be removed with a straightforward optimization pass.
+For future works, we recommend adding 1 to 3 gate circuits into the training set, if one knows prior to the training such tiny circuits are required in the evaluation, mitigating this bias.